 The Zippie IRIS has continually evolved over the years with various enhancements and has remained the industry leader in terms of tilt-in-space wheelchairs since it was created.
 Caregivers, clinicians, and complex rehab technology suppliers all over the world consider the IRIS to be the best tilt-in-space option on the market because of its patented rotation-in-space technology.

 The seating systems available on the Zippie IRIS are similar to the Zippie TS.
-Both standard seating and fully customized seating systems can be utilized on the Zippie IRIS frame.
+Both standard seating and seating systems designed specifically for an individual user can be utilized on the Zippie IRIS frame.
 The original Zippie IRIS was only available in a rigid frame, which meant that while the seating system and other components could be removed, and the backcanes could fold down, the frame did not have a crossbrace to allow for vertical folding.

 Zippie IRIS with XLOCK Folding Crossbrace – The best of both worlds

 It can be difficult to find the happy medium between what is therapeutically the best option for the client and what the caregivers are able to manage on a daily basis.
 The product management team and engineers heard the feedback from clinicians, suppliers, and caregivers that the IRIS technology is top notch, but designing a version of the Zippie IRIS base that could fold would take the product to a new level and meet the needs of more families.
 In May 2016 the Sunrise Medical team was proud to launch the folding frame version of the Zippie IRIS.
 The folding Zippie IRIS incorporates the industry leading rotation-in-space technology with the patented XLOCK folding crossbrace that fully locks when unfolded for superior rigidity and folds into a compact size for convenient transport.
 George and Jane Jetson would certainly approve of the innovation found in the folding Zippie IRIS.